mctools/mcpl/hooks_phits.md

 Which will result in the binary dump files being produced with the name `myout_dmp` alongside a dump summary text file named `myout`.
 The configuration with 13 parameters given above includes polarisation (spin-direction) information.
-Another supported variant does not write polarisation information and thus saves 22% on the resulting file size:
+The other supported variant foregoes polarisation information and thus saves 22% on the resulting file size:

 ```